justgeorges/my-react-app-boilerplate/README.md

 in your terminal, run `npm i -D prettier` if you are using VSCode, ensure that the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) is installed. **Recommended:** Navigate to your settings and ensure prettier only runs if a prettier config file is present.

-(inside the `package.json` file under `"scripts"`, I've included the below line for those not using VS Code)
+inside the `package.json` file under `"scripts"`, write the following:

 ```json
  "format": "prettier --write \"src/**/*.{js, jsx}\""